theranbrig/portfolio-rebuild/blog-posts/2020/lazy-image.md

 ## Overview

-A good UX allows users to see some UI even as a page loads.
-Sometimes with large network payloads this time can be significant, and allowing for UI elements and a good UX, users won't be as frustrated, as they would with a white page.
+A good UX allows users to see some UI elements even as we load data from our API.
+Sometimes with large network payloads this time can be significant.
+By allowing for UI elements to show and a good UX, users won't be as frustrated, as they would with a white page.
+This is perceived loading time can be a big difference maker.

 While working on a project that needed huge high-resolution 3D images this image loading technique became a life saver.
 It allows you to load a tiny version of the image, while you wait for the high-resolution one to load.
 It displays a blurry image in place of the large one, and focuses in once it has loaded.